marketing photography business- featured image

 • Asiana

-However, for a travel or wildlife photographer magazines such as National Geographic Traveler, Outlook Traveller, Travel+Leisure, and Lonely Planet among others would make suitable options.
-If you’re not a commissioned photographer for these magazines there’s a little chance that your photographs would be published, but keep at it.
+However, magazines such as National Geographic Traveler, Outlook Traveller, Travel+Leisure, and Lonely Planet, among others, would be suitable options for travel or wildlife photographers.
+If you’re not a commissioned photographer for these magazines, there’s little chance your photographs will be published, but keep at it.
 So get your best photographs out and send them to the respective editors of these magazines.

-If fashion and lifestyle are your things, keep reading Vogue, Elle, Verve, Instyle, and Cosmopolitan and you may find opportunities to get published in these magazines.
-Also, don’t forget to take part in photography contests and competitions conducted by photography associations and even magazines.
+If fashion and lifestyle interest you, keep reading Vogue, Elle, Verve, Instyle, and Cosmopolitan.
+You may find opportunities to be published in these magazines.
+Also, don’t forget to participate in photography contests and competitions by photography associations and magazines.

 4. Networking

 Attend photo walks: Always join your friends, colleagues, and mentors for local photo walks.
-It helps you meet new people, discover new places, and again, build a network.
+It helps you meet new people, discover new places, and, again, build a network.
 You may also learn something new during the process.
-Nobody never is too old to learn.
-Participant in events: Events like fests, fashion shows, and fairs are not meant to be missed.
-Move out with your cam-buddy (camera) and look for opportunities.
-Yes, you have to make an effort.
-Take the lead if any bride-to-be seems interested or anyone is planning a family shoot.

 Participant in events: Events like fests, fashion shows, and fairs are not meant to be missed.
 Move out with your cam-buddy (camera) and look for opportunities.
 Yes, you have to make an effort.
 Take the lead if any bride-to-be seems interested or anyone is planning a family shoot.